CodeYou-Data-Jan2024/wine-reviews-exercise-MattickODST/README.md

 the following command to run the tests: `pytest tests.py`.
 You can read more about it [here](https://realpython.com/python-testing/).
 1. Review the output from running the test.
-This will let you know whether your code produces the expected results.
+This will let you know whether your code produces the expected results.# WineReviews